raleel/mythras-srd/0002_Characters.md

 Luck Points represent that strange force differentiating adventuring heroes from everyday folk.
 Call it fate, karma, or simple good fortune.
 Luck Points can be used to:

-- • Re-roll the dice, ifdice if they are unfavourableunfavorable.
+- • Re-roll the dice if they are unfavorable.
-- • Mitigate physical damage or other unfortunate circumstancescircumstances.
+- • Mitigate physical damage or other unfortunate circumstances.
-- • Gain an edge at a vital moment in combatcombat.
+- • Gain an edge at a vital moment in combat.

 Exactly how they are used, and when, is described in the Game System section.
 Once a Luck Point is spent, the pool decreases; when one is out of Luck Points, no more are available – unless the Games Master makes an impromptu award – until the next game session when they replenish to their normal value.